 Interested in getting involved in upcycling for 2017?
-We asked two experts in their field how and why we should be upcycling furniture, clothes, art and more, right now.
+This week is ‘Recycle Week’, but we’ve called upon the expertise of two upcycling experts to tell you why we should be going one step further, and upcycling furniture, clothes, art and more, right now.

 Max McMurdo on upcycling